QMA-hardness of Consistency of Local Density Matrices with Applications to Quantum Zero-Knowledge

 It is easy to see that the completeness and soundness of $\VerOtpX$ are unchanged compared to~$V_x$.
 The reason why we perform this trivial modification is that, in the honest encrypted version, when we trace out all qubits of the witness but one, the remaining qubit is in the totally mixed state.
 This helps us fix a small bug in \cite{GSY19}, as explained in \Cref{R:bug}.
 For some witness $\ket{\psi}$ of $V_x$ of size~$p'$, we define the associated witness for $\VerOtpX$ as $\WitOtp = \frac{1}{2^{2p'}}\sum_{a,b}\kb{a,b} \otimes X^aZ^b \kb{\psi} Z^bX^a$.

 In the second step, we encode the witness for $\VerSimX$ with an $[[N,1,D]]$ quantum error correcting code $\mathcal{C}$ that is $(3s+2)$-simulatable, and that the encoding, decoding and error detection procedures of $\calC$ have complexity $\poly(N)$.
-In this work, we set $\calC$ to be the $\log(3s+5)$-fold concatenated Steane code from \Cref{lem:simulatable}, for simplicity.
+In this work, we set $\calC$ to be the $\log(3s+5)$-fold concatenated Steane code which yields a $(3s+2)$-simulatable code from \Cref{lem:simulatable}.

 We define $\VerSimX$ as follows.
 It is supposed to receive the witness of $\VerOtpX$ encoded under $\calC$ and then $i)$~verifies if each qubit of the witness is correctly encoded under $\calC$, $ii)$~creates encodings of auxiliary $\ket{0}$ and $\ket{\T}$ under $\calC$, $iii)$~performs an encoded version of $\VerOtpX$, either using transversal Clifford gates or performing the $\T$-gadget described on \Cref{fig:new-t-gadget} (\Cref{sec:simulatable-codes}), and $iv)$~decodes the output of the computation.
 We describe $\VerSimX$ more formally in \Cref{fig:def-vstar} and depict it in \Cref{fig:v3}.